Dolmabahce Palace

 Yes, you can take a guided tour of the Palace.
 You must book Dolmabahce Palace tickets in advance to reserve your spot.
 Booking tickets online ensures that you can have a hassle-free touring experience on the day of your visit.

-What are some must-see highlights in the Dolmabahce Palace?
+What are some must-see highlights inside Dolmabahce Palace?

-Some of the highlights of the Palace include the grand Muayede Hall, which was used for state ceremonies and events, the ornate Medhal Hall, which served as a ceremonial entrance to the palace, and the lavish Harem, which was once the private residence of Sultan's family.
-Other must-see areas of the palace include the crystal staircase, the Red Room, and the Blue Hall, which is decorated with 7500 pieces of Bohemian crystal.
+Some of the highlights inside Dolmabahce Palace include the grand Muayede Hall, which was used for state ceremonies and events, the ornate Medhal Hall, which served as a ceremonial entrance to the palace, and the lavish harem, which was once the private residence of Sultan's family.
+Other must-see areas include the crystal staircase, the Red Room, and the Blue Hall, which is decorated with 7,500 pieces of Bohemian crystal.

-Is it free to go inside the Dolmabahce Palace?
+Is it free to go inside Dolmabahce Palace?

-No, Dolmabahce Palace entry requires tickets that can be bought online.
-It is best to purchase Dolmabahce Palace tickets online in advance because the Palace attracts tourists throughout the year.
+No, you need a ticket to go inside Dolmabahce Palace.
+It is best to purchase Dolmabahce Palace tickets online in advance because the palace is a popular tourist attraction that draws visitors throughout the year.

 How big is Dolmabahce Palace?